 Proactive funding to tackle climate disasters

-We believe that targeting anticipatory measures in climate driven disasters can prevent or ease emergency catastrophes.
+We believe that taking anticipatory measures in climate driven disasters can prevent or ease emergency catastrophes.
 That is why we partnered up with Start Network, a network of aid agencies across the world, working together to revolutionise the global humanitarian system.
-Through our partnership, the H&M Foundation supports Start Network’s flagship financing mechanism, Start Ready.
-This three-year commitment aims to strengthen the capacity of eight countries to anticipate, respond to, and recover from crises.
+This three-year commitment aims to strengthen the capacity of several countries to anticipate, respond to, and recover from crises.

 There are also urgent climate related challenges such as climate disasters, that require urgent action.
 We believe that targeting anticipatory measures in climate driven disasters can prevent or ease emergency catastrophes.